 - Strengthen Ministry accountability for granting access and use of information

 - Adhere to information management regulations and core policy, including:

-- Establishes a direct relationship between the PharmaNet user and the Ministry
+- establishing a direct relationship between the PharmaNet user and the Ministry;

-- Ensures individuals are accountable for their access to and use of PharmaNet
+- ensuring individuals are accountable for their access and use of PharmaNet; and

-- Ensures the Ministry of Health validates user information, determines if the user should have PharmaNet access, and what kind of access they should have
+- ensuring the Ministry of Health validates user information, determines if the user should have PharmaNet access, and what kind of access they should have.

-PharmaNet is not just a health information system that supports clinical care or a data repository.
-PharmaNet is also the business and payment operating system of PharmaCare, the provincial public drug plan.
+PharmaNet is a health information system that supports clinical care.
+It is also the business and payment operating system of PharmaCare.
 This introduces different requirements for information management.

-Different legislation governs different kinds of health information.
-Each piece of legislation prescribes different criteria for access to and appropriate use of specific kinds of health information.
+Different legislation prescribes different criteria for access and use of specific health information.
 For example: